Rigidity and reconstruction in matroids of highly connected graphs: Concluding remarks

 \paragraph*{Reconstruction from matroids.}

-As noted in the introduction, throughout the paper, the term $\MM$-reconstructibility is used in the sense that the problem of reconstructing $G$ from $\MM(G)$ has a unique solution, up to isomorphism. \cref{theorem:main} (combined with \cref{theorem:1extendable}) provides many examples of graph matroid families $\MM$ for which every sufficiently highly connected graph is $\MM$-reconstructible in this sense.
+As noted in the introduction, throughout the paper, the term $\MM$-reconstructibility is used in the sense that the problem of reconstructing $G$ from $\MM(G)$ has a unique solution, up to isomorphism.~\cref{theorem:main,theorem:unionWhitney,theorem:1extendable} provide many examples of graph matroid families $\MM$ for which every sufficiently highly connected graph is $\MM$-reconstructible in this sense.

 Nonetheless, even if $G$ is $\MM$-reconstructible, it is unclear whether we can actually construct $G$ from $\MM(G)$ efficiently (e.g., using a polynomial number of $\MM$-independence oracle calls).
 Finding such reconstruction algorithms for particular graph matroid families remains an interesting open problem.
-It seems that such an algorithm is only available for the family of graphic matroids \cite{seymour_1981}.
+It seems that such an algorithm is only available for the family of graphic matroids~\cite{seymour_1981}.